thedersen/backbone.validation/README.md

 ## Events

-The model triggers two events after validation is performed
+The model triggers two events, 'validated' and 'validated:valid' or 'validated:invalid', after validation is performed.

-* 'validated' with `true` as argument when model is valid or 'validated' with `false` as argument when model is invalid
+	mode.bind('validated', function(isValid, model, attrs) {
+		// isValid is true or false
+		// model is the model
+		// attrs is an array with the name(s) of the attribute(s) with error (or undefined when model is valid) });

+	mode.bind('validated:valid', function(model) {
+		// model is the model
+	});

+	mode.bind('validated:invalid', function(model, attrs) {
-* 'validated:valid' when model is valid or 'validated:invalid' when model is invalid
+		// model is the model
+		// attrs is an array with the name(s) of the attribute(s) with error });

 ## The built-in validators

 #### method validator